-Have you ever wondered what exactly it takes to become a zookeeper?
+Have you ever wondered what it takes to become a zookeeper?
+Keeper Kelsey gives us the scoop!

 Working in an animal care profession is no easy task!
 It requires years of schooling, training, hands-on experience, and a deep love for animals.
 Zookeepers work day in and day out, even when it’s 110° or -20°, to take care of the animals under their care.